Hamilton Brown: Career

-Brown was active in trying to recruit Irish people to work in Jamaica.
-In December 1835, 121 people from Ballymoney, Antrim, set off from Belfast for Jamaica on the James Ray, a brig owned by Brown.
+Brown was active in trying to recruit Ulster Protestant people to work in Jamaica.
+In December 1835, 121 people from Ballymoney, Co.
+Antrim, set off from Belfast for Jamaica on the James Ray, a brig owned by Brown.
 They settled in St Ann.
-In 1836 he brought a further 185 Irish people to Saint Ann.
-An effort by planters in 1840 to encourage large-scale Irish migration to Jamaica to settle lands that might otherwise be occupied by newly freed slaves, failed after the project was criticised in Ireland as potentially transforming the migrants into slaves.
+In 1836 he brought a further 185 ulster protestant people to Saint Ann.
+An effort by planters in 1840 to encourage large-scale protestant migration to Jamaica to settle lands that might otherwise be occupied by newly freed slaves, failed after the project was criticised in Ireland as potentially transforming the migrants into slaves.

-Death
+Death and legacy

-Brown died on 18 September 1843 and is buried in the Protestant graveyard of St Mark's Anglican church in Brown's Town, Jamaica.
+Brown died on 18 September 1843 and is buried in the Protestant graveyard of St Mark's Anglican Church in Brown's Town, Jamaica.
+In 2018, Kamala Harris' father, economist Donald J. Harris, wrote in his work Reflections of a Jamaican Father that his paternal grandmother was Christiana Brown, a descendant of "plantation and slave owner Hamilton Brown."

+In 2019, fact-checker Snopes rated Donald's claim as being unproven pending further research, while noting that Brown did have mixed-race offspring.
+In 2021, document research by historian Stephen McCracken determined that Brown was born in Bracough, a townland north of Ballymoney.
+The Irish Times reported that many in Ballymoney are proud of their possible connection with Harris while disavowing any such connections with Brown.
+McCracken's research revealed that Brown was Kamala Harris’s four-times-paternal-great-grandfather.